 junction of existing road reserves Rousset and Lavina.

-The LSP shows a

-neighbourhood connector and

-residential land here, however it

-is noted that this land use would

-be subject to further

-assessment, management and

-legislative requirements around

-this lodged heritage site.
-If

-required for heritage protection,

-the land uses and road network

-could be modified in this area.

-We also note that this area is

-involved in the current transit corridor re-alignment issue

-currently being considered by

-the DPLH and PTA.
-Given this,

-we suggest any redesign of the

-LSP is deferred until the transit

-corridor/rapid bus route

-alignment is finalised.

-De epartment of Fire and Emergency / Services (Advice)

-Item No. Comment Proponent Comment Administration Comment Modification Required?

-4.1 Vegetation Classification Plot 2 comprises forest (Class Noted.
-It is recommended that

-There is no photographic evidence A) vegetation that is contiguous the BMP is amended to

-to support the vegetation with vegetation in Plot 1 (photo include photographic

-classification within Plot 2, or some ID 6) and synonymous in evidence to substantiate

-of the photos for Plot 1 have been vegetation structure.
-The area the identified vegetation

-incorrectly labelled.
-The delineation between Plots 1 and 2 is also not comprising Plot 2 is subject to downslope 0-5; therefore, was classification within Plot 2.

-clear on the vegetation classification assigned an individual Plot - -

-map. assigned an individual riot
+The LSP shows a neighbourhood connector and residential land here, however it is noted that this land use would be subject to further assessment, management and legislative requirements around this lodged heritage site.
+If required for heritage protection, the land uses and road network could be modified in this area.
+We also note that this area is involved in the current transit corridor re-alignment issue currently being considered by the DPLH and PTA.
+Given this, we suggest any redesign of the LSP is deferred until the transit corridor/rapid bus route alignment is finalised.
+D epartment of Fire and Emergency / Services (Advice) Item No. Comment Proponent Comment Administration Comment Modification Required?
+4.1 Vegetation Classification There is no photographic evidence to support the vegetation classification within Plot 2, or some of the photos for Plot 1 have been incorrectly labelled.
+The delineation between Plots 1 and 2 is also not clear on the vegetation classification map.
+Plot 2 comprises forest (Class A) vegetation that is contiguous with vegetation in Plot 1 (photo ID 6) and synonymous in vegetation structure.
+The area comprising Plot 2 is subject to downslope 0-5; therefore, was assigned an individual Plot Noted.
+It is recommended that the BMP is amended to include photographic evidence to substantiate the identified vegetation classification within Plot 2.